 For many law students, their first day and the first class of law school is the end of a fantastic chapter of hard work.
-Data from the United States tells us that the majority of students arriving at colleges are ‘non-traditional’ in the sense that they might be older, employed and with dependants.
-Reforms to Australian tertiary education in the early 2000s have meant that Australian universities are accepting students from a much broader range of socio-economic backgrounds.
+Data from the United States tells us that most students arriving at colleges are ‘non-traditional’ in the sense that they might be older, employed and with dependants.
+Reforms to Australian tertiary education in the early 2000s have meant that Australian universities accept students from a much broader range of socio-economic backgrounds.

 For Australian law studies engaged in legal education, the data is a little patchier.
 The last, large-scale survey of new law students in Australia is now more than 20 years old – before the reforms in the 2000s.
-It found that most still came from affluent families, were still living at home and had studied at non-government schools.
+Most still came from affluent families, were still living at home, and studied at non-government schools.
 However, it also found that law schools had started to increase their enrolments from older, employed and lower socio-economic areas.

 So, for non-traditional law students, entry to law school is the end of a chapter of hard work.
-But it’s the start of a new one with all the challenges, frustrations and victories that it might hold.
-One of the things that, as law teachers, we should not and cannot throw into law students’ way is another barrier that might just be the result of lazy teaching.
+But it’s the start of a new one with all the challenges, frustrations, and victories it might hold.
+As law teachers, we should not and cannot throw into law students’ way is another barrier that might just be the result of lazy teaching.
 Are your law students paying your ‘lazy tax’?

 Textbooks are expensive